syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ### Assembly Reference

-Refer the following assemblies in your newly created ASP.NET application, which allows you to use any of the Syncfusion ASP.NET controls within it.
+Refer the following assemblies in your newly created ASP.NET application that allows you to use any of the Syncfusion ASP.NET controls within it.

 * Syncfusion.EJ
 * Syncfusion.EJ.Web

-The reference to the Syncfusion assemblies can be added to your application in either of the following ways,
+The reference to the Syncfusion assemblies can be added to your application in either of the following ways.
 -	Referring from GAC
 -	Referring from the installed location